igronus/notify/README.md

 ## Solution

 Implemented with mongodb8 and node22.
+Notification dispatching is done via WebSockets.

 ### Running